Skip to content

 bash

-claude mcp add toolrouter -- npx -y toolrouter@latest mcp
+claude mcp add toolrouter -- npx -y toolrouter-mcp

 Why ToolRouter?

-Rather than running your own MCP server — which requires setting up infrastructure, managing API keys for dozens of providers, and keeping everything updated — ToolRouter gives Claude access to 165+ tools through a single connection.
+Rather than running your own MCP server and maintaining every integration, ToolRouter gives Claude access to its current tool catalog through a single connection.

-ToolRouter handles the infrastructure, the API integrations, and the updates.
-You get web search, image generation, SEO analysis, data extraction, deep research, video generation, and more — all available to Claude the moment you add the connector.
+ToolRouter handles the infrastructure, API integrations, and updates for its managed catalog, which includes web search, image generation, SEO analysis, data extraction, research, video generation, and more.
+Which tools Claude can use depends on the active connector, client support, credentials, permissions, and account balance.

 Visit toolrouter.com/connect to get started.